 But what goes into a complete "vision"?
 Creating breakthrough digital experiences requires vision in a variety of dimensions, and rarely can one person provide the full perspective.
 In this article, we review the six types of visionaries essential in contributing to a complete conception of a digital offering or enterprise.
 Which type of visionary are you, and of those around you, who has the talent and experience to play the other roles for your digital product?

-The Business Visionary defines the fundamental value proposition: Who is the digital experience targeting?
-What needs does it fulfil?
-How is it fundamentally differentiated from other offerings that attempt to fulfil the same needs?
+Defines the fundamental value proposition: Who is the digital experience targeting?
+What needs does it fulfill?
+How is it fundamentally differentiated from other offerings that attempt to fulfill the same needs?
 How does it generate value for the business, and What is the "revenue model"?
 For example, Uber was conceived as a way to provide a more efficient taxi experience for people looking for immediate transportation over relatively short distances; it was also less expensive because it leveraged the vehicles of individuals who wanted to make extra cash, rather than "professional" taxicabs.
 The business vision does not address how the product achieves these goals, only the business opportunity to be pursued.

-The Product Visionary describes what the product should actually do, and what features will create the kind of differentiated solution for customer needs that the business vision requires.
-Honey, for example, is a browser plug-in that, when you’re looking at a product on a web site, alerts you as to whether that product might be available on another web site for a lower price, or if there is a promo code is available to reduce the price of the product on the current site.
+Describes what the product should actually do, and what features will create the kind of differentiated solution for customer needs that the business vision requires.
+Honey, for example, is a browser plug-in that, when you’re looking at a product on a website, alerts you as to whether that product might be available on another website for a lower price, or if there is a promo code is available to reduce the price of the product on the current site.
 Two specific (and different) features, both designed to build on Honey's fundamental business vision.
 The product vision does not describe how the product looks or achieves these requirements, only the capabilities it must provide.

-The Interactive Visionary designs the physical manifestation of the product and how a user will interact with it, be it the design of the screens and flow of a mobile app or web site, or the physical design of a consumer product and its packaging.
-For example, the Netflix product vision of allowing easy access to tens of thousands of movies and TV shows and providing recommendations based on past viewing, is realized across multiple interactive interfaces for web, mobile devices and television screens.
+Designs the physical manifestation of the product and how a user will interact with it, be it the design of the screens and flow of a mobile app or website, or the physical design of a consumer product and its packaging.
+For example, the Netflix product vision of allowing easy access to tens of thousands of movies and TV shows and providing recommendations based on past viewing is realized across multiple interactive interfaces for web, mobile devices, and television screens.
 These interfaces are critical to an easy and fun experience of logging in, finding, and playing movies.

-Lastly, the Operations Visionary considers what it will take to actually operate the digital capability --how it needs to be staffed and how to enable it to scale rapidly, if necessary.
+Considers what it will take to actually operate the digital capability — how it needs to be staffed and how to enable it to scale rapidly, if necessary.
 Zappos pursues its mission of making customers happy by allowing them to shop online for shoes and other items with the confidence of knowing they will receive free shipping on returns and a full refund if not satisfied.
 But realizing the operational vision of a customer support staff that would make customers feel taken care of, supported and delighted required a detailed operations vision that includes hiring, training, managing and empowering a large staff to make it happen.

 So what type of visionary are you; how have you seen this model play out within your own organization?